Agriculture in Taiwan: Organizations

-There are government-assisted farmer organizations around Taiwan which gives general assistance to farmers, such as supply, distribution, financial services etc. Farmer organizations in Taiwan consists of 302 farmers' associations, 40 fishermen's associations and 17 irrigation associations.
+Taiwan has a number of agricultural organizations that provide assistance to farmers, such as supply, distribution, and financial services.
+These include 302 farmers' associations, 40 fishermen's associations and 3,490 irrigation groups.

 Politics

-Taiwan has one agrarian political party, the Taiwan Farmers' Party, established on 15 June 2007.
-However, the party currently has no representative in the Legislative Yuan.
+Taiwan had one agrarian political party, the Taiwan Farmers' Party, established on 15 June 2007.
+However, the party was disbanded on 3 October 2019.

 Research

 There are 16 research institutes established under the COA aimed to the development and innovation of technologies in agriculture-related produce.
-In 2013, there are 123 agricultural technology transfers to the private sectors with royalty payment of around NT$84 million.
+In 2023, the Taiwan Agricultural Research Institute made 67 agricultural technology transfers to the private sector, earning NT$7.1 million in licensing fee and around NT$500,000 in royalties.